rakirs2/IntuitivePython/README.md

 # IntuitivePython

 This is the repo dedicated to my creating a curriculum for a 4th --> 5th grader.
 We'll see where it goes :)
+There's a coincinding curriculum for an 8th --> 9th grader

 ## Assumptions from this point
 - Can get a program running